shre-db/A-Curious-FFN/README.md

   repeat the iteration 50 times.

 9. **Conduct a hypothesis test.**<br>
-  Check the assumptions of t-test, test the null hypothesis that "The performance of the standard and curious modes in predicting the manipulated images is not significantly different" and then present the results of the experiment.
+  Check the assumptions of t-test, test the null hypothesis that "The performance of a model in standard and curious modes in classifying manipulated images is not significantly different." and then present the results of the experiment.

 Results
 -------
-Accuracy score was used to calculate Versatility score, therefore in the experiment Versatility score is defined as the difference between accuracy of curious and non-curious modes of the model.
-In standard mode the model achieved average accuracy of 0.25 while the curious mode achieved average accuracy of 0.61.
+'Accuracy score' was used to calculate 'Versatility score', therefore in the experiment Versatility score is defined as the difference between accuracy of curious and non-curious modes of the model.
+In standard mode the model achieved an average accuracy of 0.25 while the curious mode achieved an average accuracy of 0.61.
 This resulted in a Versatility score of 0.36, this implies with the help of artificial curiosity the model had an improvement of 36% compared to its standard classification ability, which is quite interesting.
-The null hypothesis was rejected due to negative t-statistic value of -133.767 and p-value being 9.50e-113 which is well the common significance level of 0.05.
+The null hypothesis was rejected owing to the p-value being 9.50e-113 which is well below the common significance level of 0.05.
+The negative t-statistic value of -133.77 obtained in the test indicated that the curious mode (second group) had a significantly higher mean accuracy than the standard mode (first group).

 Usage
 -----
 Thank you for your interest in this project, currently this repository is dedicated for demonstration of the concept only and the models trained in the notebook were not saved and as a result not available for use.
 However in the future we're likely to make the trained models with enhanced artificial curiosity available for use.
-If you would like to try building a model with artificial curiosity as explained above, please refer the notebook for details.
+If you would like to try building a model with artificial curiosity as described above, please refer notebook (A_Curious_FFN.ipynb) for details.

 Setup
 -----